 - SMTP API: This is the most considered the most common method of sending transactional email, and is supported by HubSpot.

-To start, login in to HubSpot and go into Content > Email.
-From the email interface, within the Email Type drop-down, select Transactional.
-By doing so you will notice that the traditional footer of your email that contains unsubscription information is removed.
+If you're new to HubSpot, get your account here.
+Once you're logged in to HubSpot, navigate to Content > Email.
+From the email interface, within the Subscription Type drop-down, select Transactional.
+By doing so you will notice that the traditional footer of your email that contains unsubscribe information is removed.
 This is because transactional email bypasses subscription preferences, and enables you to send to recipients that you have a relationship with regardless of their subscription settings.

 Just like a traditional marketing email, you will be able to measure the performance of a transactional email within HubSpot and also see user information about email interactions within the contact record.